christinena-msr/crispy_devProfileGenerator/README.md

 This is a great resource for time-constrained recruiters & hiring managers who want to compile information on many potential candidates through GitHub profiles.

+## Demo
+You will find an animated gif that demos the application in the "Assets" folder.

 ## Instructions
 1. Install node
 ```